Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 These are the quickest options:

-- A swift blow to the head with a heavy object – You have to get this right the first time.
+- A swift blow to the head with a heavy object – You must get this right first.
 It sounds barbaric, but it is immediate.

 - Decapitation – Use a shovel if you have one available.
 Place across the neck and press down with your foot.
 Again, it sounds barbaric, but there is no extended suffering.